ido90/News/README.md

 Some of the names are very ambiguous (e.g. Avoda=work, Culanu=all of us, and Levy which is a very common surname).
 The effect of the ambiguity was attempted to be minimized (e.g. requiring Orly Levy rather than merely Levy, and actually replacing Peretz with Smotrich), yet there may be significant inaccuracies in many names.

-After the corrections, the main possible *overshooting* counters are expected to be Zehut, Culanu and Gesher.
+**After the corrections, the main possible *overshooting* counters are expected to be Zehut, Culanu and Gesher**.

 ## Results